avivasolutionsnl/sitecore-docker/README.md

 PS>  Grant-Permission -Identity sitecore -Permission GenericRead -Path 'cert:\localmachine\my\9CC4483261B92D7C5B32239115283933FC5014C4'
 ```

+NB.
+Ensure that the signer certificate is present in `cert:\localmachine\root`.

 ## Certificates issues with Commerce
 Communication between services might fail when the certificates are not installed correctly.
 Verify what certificates are installed by:
 ```